Biomedical Waste

 What is Pathological Waste?

-Pathological waste is commonly found in hospitals, veterinarian centers, medical laboratories, clinics, surgery centers, and other health care facilities.
-Pathological waste consists of human or animal body parts, organs, tissues and surgical specimens (decanted formaldehyde, formalin or other preservatives).
+Pathological waste is commonly found in hospitals, veterinarian centers, medical laboratories, clinics, surgery centers, and other healthcare facilities.
+Pathological waste consists of human or animal body parts, organs, tissues, and surgical specimens (decanted formaldehyde, formalin, or other preservatives).